 Shop Around for the Best Prices

 If you're making a purchase, look it up online and compare prices.

 There could be discounts or coupons available.

+Instead of buying an expensive item on credit, save until you can purchase it outright.
 This accomplishes two things.
 First, you have more time to shop around and find a great price.